 - Their 3 eyes symbolize perfect knowledge of the Past, Present, and Future.

-- These deities are not seen as having material, tangible bodies of flesh, blood, and bone, but bodies of light, vivid and translucent like a rainbow, and totally immaterial, like the reflection of the moon in water.
+These deities are not seen as having material, tangible bodies of flesh, blood, and bone.
+But the bodies are of light, vivid and translucent like a rainbow.
+Totally immaterial, like the reflection of the moon in the water.

-Wrathful deities are full of wisdom and love and the power to alleviate pain/misery.
+Wrathful deities are full of wisdom and love and the power to reduce pain.
 There are many meditational deities that have both peaceful and wrathful forms.

 ] Orofuj ehb.doxm.enlightenmentthangka.com.xal.jp http://slkjfdf.net/